Resources for Students with Disabilities

 - What is "reasonable accommodation"?

-Here at The University Career Center we can help you navigate your job and internship search while offering support to find answers to your questions.
+Here at The University Career Center, we can help you navigate your job and internship search while offering support to find answers to your questions.
 Schedule an appointment online to meet with a career coach, or look at our additional resources for more information.
+Also, please be sure to check Handshake for upcoming events we partner with Services for Students with Disabilities.